jacksenechal/resume/resume.md

 Introduction
 ------------

 I am an engineer with a passion for the future.
-I wish to see clean and lucid technology guiding the world's vector of change toward the long-term greatest good of humanity.
 I have a deep interest in the architecture of complex systems and facilitating emergence.
 I value foresight, innovation, multidimensional thinking, and appropriate application of technology.
 I am existentially intolerant of the status quo.

-My current professional interests include building tools for community self-organization, including tools for identity, trust, collaboration, annotation, and discovery.
+Current professional interests include building tools for community self-organization, including tools for identity, trust, collaboration, annotation, and discovery.
 I'm fascinated with application and data ecosystems, and would like to see more flexibility and crossover between systems.
-Other interests include human-computer interaction, appropriate technology, sustainable development, open source everything, mountain biking, snow sports, and meditation.

-I bring 10+ years of industry experience.
 My ideal workplace has a vibrant environment of innovation, a strong team practicing Agile methodologies, and a culture of excellence.
 It is more than a day job, it is a platform to launch big ideas.
-I have played many roles over the years, and am open to the right job, whatever form that takes.
-If you think you have a great position for me, let's discuss.
+I bring 10+ years of industry experience, an appetite for challenges, and a broad understanding of the technological landscape.

 Languages and Technologies
 --------------------------